ListBox — Smart UI JavaScript API

 "startsWithIgnoreCase"

-<smart-list-box incremental-search-mode='contains'></smart-list-box>
+<smart-list-box incremental-search-mode="contains"></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let incrementalSearchMode = listbox.incrementalSearchMode;
+const incrementalSearchMode = el.incrementalSearchMode;

 Specifies the height, in pixels, for each item within the list box when virtualization is enabled.
 This property is required for correct rendering and performance optimizations during virtualization.
 It ensures each list item is allocated sufficient space and enables efficient scrolling and item measurement.

-<smart-list-box item-height='50'></smart-list-box>
+<smart-list-box item-height="50"></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-listbox.itemHeight = 80;
+el.itemHeight = 80;

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let itemHeight = listbox.itemHeight;
+const itemHeight = el.itemHeight;

 Specifies the algorithm used to calculate the width of each item.
 This setting determines how the item width is measured, such as using fixed values, automatic sizing based on content, or percentage-based calculations.